Recommended Products

 Sold out

-Estimated timescale to despatch underfloor heating is 1 working day, for other products it's 3-5 working days
+Estimated timescale to despatch underfloor heating is 1 working day, for other products it's 1-3 working days.
+Underfloor heating mats and cables have FREE NEXT WORKING DAY DELIVERY WHEN ORDERED BEFORE 4.30PM

 Installing your heating cables